 Lead paint or dust removal process

-Before the removal takes place, Airsafe will inspect your property using our state-of-the-art Olympus Vanta XRF analysers, to determine the location and condition of all hazardous paint and dust containing elevated levels of lead.
+Before the lead paint removal process takes place, Airsafe will inspect your property using our state-of-the-art Olympus Vanta XRF analysers, to determine the location and condition of all hazardous paint and dust containing elevated levels of lead.

-The removal itself is done with the utmost care to prevent the spread of toxic material.
+The lead dust or lead paint removal itself is done with the utmost care to prevent the spread of toxic material.
 Lead poses a risk if it becomes airborne, but also if deposited on soil or footpaths, from where it can be carried into other houses or nearby buildings.

 Our lead abatement contractors’ removal processes are compliant with the industry’s best work practices.
 Removal equipment is state-of-the-art, to ensure the removal works are safe and comprehensive.